- We advise you to exercise a high degree of caution in Burma overall due to the uncertain security situation and possibility of further civil unrest.

 - Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.

-- We advise you to reconsider your need to travel to Rakhine State, including the capital Sittwe and areas near Ngapali Beach, given serious civil unrest and ongoing tensions.
-If travelling to Ngapali Beach exercise a high degree of caution.
+- We advise you to reconsider your need to travel to Rakhine State, including the capital Sittwe, Mrauk-U and areas near Ngapali Beach, given serious civil unrest and ongoing tensions.
+If travelling to Ngapali Beach you should exercise a high degree of caution.

 - Bomb attacks have taken place in major cities across Burma, including in Rangoon (Yangon), Mandalay, and Nay Pyi Taw.
 A number of attacks have occurred or have been planned in areas frequented by tourists and expatriates.
 Further attacks could occur at any time.

 - Protests and organised assemblies of people are now permitted with prior permission.
 Local authorities have only limited experience in dealing with legal protests and may not always respond predictably.
 You should avoid all demonstrations and street rallies as they may turn violent.
 You should avoid taking photographs of demonstrations, the military or police as this may not be tolerated by authorities.

 - Be a smart traveller.
 Before heading overseas:

 Entry and exit

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
 Contact the nearest Embassy or Consulate of The Republic of the Union of Myanmar for the most up to date information.

 Travel to and within Burma is strictly controlled by government authorities.

 Travel to or from Burma by land border crossing is possible, but is restricted to a limited number of crossing points, which are within the area in which we advise you to reconsider your need to travel.
 These are: